Alternatives to Toptal for Hiring Developers (2026)

 Gun.io

-Gun.io is a good fit for companies that want the freelancer model but with more personal service and US-timezone availability.
-They are particularly strong for short-to-medium-term project engagements where you need a reliable senior developer without a long-term commitment.
+Gun.io is a good fit if you want the freelancer model but with more personal service and US-timezone availability.
+They're particularly strong for short-to-medium-term project engagements where you need a reliable senior developer without a long-term commitment.

 Pricing: $50-90/hr